Hasuzawa/aws-projects/aws/19-spot-fleet/README.md

 ## Spot Fleet

+AWS now recommends using ec2 fleet with spot options in an ASG instead.

 ## Spot Instance lifecycle

 ## Terraform specific

 Creating a spot instance directly means creating a spot request that must be fulfilled when you apply.
-When deleting the resource, the spot request will be cancelled and the spot instance would be deleted.
+When deleting the resource, the spot request will be cancelled and the spot instance would be terminated.

+Although cancelling a spot request does not terminate associated instance, deleting a Terraform spot request resource will terminate associated instance.

 ## Further